skalinets/skalinets.github.io/_posts/2017-10-03-ef-spatial-pain.markdown

 It turned out that IIS should work in 32 bit mode.
 I found some SO comment (link is lost) saying that some x86 magic should be done with IIS.
 In my case it was IIS Express and I didn't know how to enable 32bit applications there.
 Instead, I just installed x86 version of SQL CLR types and it started to work.

+{%highlight csharp%}
+.OrderBy(l => l.Address.Geocode.Distance(booking.Address.Geocode))
+{%endhighlight%}

-So, the conclusion.
-You can use spatial queries with MS SQL and Entity Framework, but...
+So, the conclusion: You can use spatial queries with MS SQL and Entity Framework, but...
 It's not that trivial.